ronanchilvers/a5e-monster-data/README.md

 - Clone this repository locally
 - Run `composer install` to pull in the requirements
 - Download the [latest data from the EN World resources page](https://www.enworld.org/resources/a5e-monster-card-json-files.1617/)
 - Unzip the data and copy the JSON files directly into the `data` directory.
-The files may unzip into a new directory - make sure you copy or move the JSON files themselves into data.
-Don't just move the unzipped directory.
+The files may unzip into a new directory.
+Make sure you copy or move the JSON files themselves - don't just move the unzipped directory.
 - Run the script like this
 ```
 php process.php